lsst-dm/dmtn-224/index.rst

 The data stored in the authentication session is additionally encrypted with a key known only to JupyterHub.

 The ingress for JupyterHub is configured to require Gafaelfawr authentication and access control for all JupyterHub and lab URLs.
+(This is done by adding the necessary annotations as part of the JupyterHub configuration, rather than via a ``GafaelfawrIngress`` custom resource, since the JupyterHub ingress is managed by its own Helm chart.)
 Therefore, regardless of what JupyterHub and the lab think is the state of the user's authentication, the request is not allowed to reach them unless the user is already authenticated, and any redirects to the upstream identity provider are handled before JupyterHub ever receives a request.
 The user is also automatically redirected to the upstream identity provider to reauthenticate if their credentials expire while using JupyterHub.
 The ingress configuration requests a delegated notebook token.